ONSdigital/census-rm-fieldwork-adapter/README.md

 This service adapts internal JSON format messages into the FWMT XML format.
 It is a simple service listening to various input events and translating them for the FWMT.

+## Messages received

+* Fieldwork FollowUp message is converted into ActionRequest.

+* Invalid Address message is converted into ActionCancel, unless the source of the message is FWMT.

+* Refusal message is converted into ActionCancel, unless source of message is FWMT.

 # How to configure